OhadCohen97/pandas-library-tutorial/README.md

 For a Data scientist, this is a very useful tool to work with nowadays.

-  In this repository I will show you some code to start wrok with your data.<b>
+  In this repository I will show you some code to start work with your data.<b>